AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 #### As Tree

-If you organize data **as a tree**, each parent item should have a `children` data field.
-Specify an array of the child items as its value.
+If you organize data **as a tree**, each parent item should have a `children` data field where an array of child items is specified.

 The following sample shows how to set data with two roots as a tree: